 Because there's only one writeable copy of the hierarchy, folder creation is proxied to the hierarchy mailbox by the content mailbox users are connected to.

-For more information, see Create a public folder.
+For more information, see Update the public folder hierarchy.

 Public folder content

 Public folder content can include email messages, posts, documents, and eForms.
 The content is stored in the public folder mailbox but isn't replicated across multiple public folders mailboxes.
 All users access the same public folder mailbox for the same set of content.
 Although a full text search of public folder content is available, public folder content isn't searchable across public folders and the content isn't indexed by Exchange Search.